chafiq1992/whatsapp_confermation/README.md

 This project contains a FastAPI backend and React frontend for integrating WhatsApp messaging with Shopify stores.

+**Note:** File upload endpoints require the `python-multipart` package.
+Make sure this dependency is installed when deploying the backend.

 ## Shopify Credentials

 The backend supports multiple environment variable prefixes to load Shopify credentials.
 It will use the first complete set it finds.